julienlargetpiet/NexUs/README.md

 Basically, how to convert any positive integer to a vector of number from 0 to 255.

 First solution, i just add 256, which will be 255 (from 0) in a vector, and the ending position value will be the rest of the integer minus the previous additions.
-But thats is non optimal, because the vector is too long.
+But that is non optimal, because the vector is too long.

 Something that reduces more the size of the integer is of course a division, which will reduce a lot the size of the sending byte vector.